What Is Crankshaft Machining?

 Faults of Crankshaft Machining:

 Problems are rarely seen on the crankshaft.
 This happens when the engine is going through extreme conditions.

-#1.
-Warne Journals
+1. Warne Journals

 This usually happens when enough oil pressure is not available.
 If the crankshaft journal makes contact with the bearing surfaces, it gradually increases the clearance and degrades the oil pressure.